mihirvador/Diagnosing-Multiple-Sclerosis-Using-Machine-Learning/README.md

 Closer test precision is to 1 the better the algorithm performed.
 Closer test recall is to 1 the better the algorithm performed.

+Usage
 -------------------------------------------------------
+There are 2 files in every folder, one is createarrays.py, the other is "algorithmname".py.
+In "algorithmname".py modify trainingdir and testdir to point to the training and test dataset folders respecively, then run it to train and test the model.
+The only execption is the Convolutional Neural Network Folder.
+There are multiple files in that folder, but run Custom.py.
+The first time, modify noMS_traindir, MS_traindir, noMS_testdir, and MS_testdir to point to the training and test dataset folder for MRI scans with and without multiple sclerosis, Then type "c" to create a Tensorflow record.
+Run it again, and type "t" to train the model.
+Run it a third time, and type "p" to test the model.
+The model can be changed by selected the model by modifying the modelnum to a number 1-6.
+The models are stored in Models.py.